 When one user insists upon maintaining unwanted contact with another person, it is known as harassment.
 This behavior often escalates to cyberbullying, stalking, threats of violence, or worse.
 The first step is to tell the offender to stop and then to record all interactions.

-Never engage a harasser except to tell them to stop.
+Our OVI attorney in Cincinnati, Brian Joslyn, advsied to never engage a harasser except to tell them to stop.
 Report persistent harassment to the user's Internet service provider (ISP), and if threats or stalking are in any way involved, also report it to law enforcement immediately.

 - Clearly Tell the Harasser to Stop